Underwriting Guidelines for the Average Mortgage Loan

-Rental Income - Cannot come from a Primary Residence roommate.
+Rental Income — Cannot come from a primary residence roommate.
 The only acceptable source is from an investment property.
-A lender will use 75% of the monthly rent and subtract ownership expenses.
+A lender will use 75 percent of the monthly rent and subtract ownership expenses.
 The Schedule E of a tax return is used to verify the figures.
 If a home rented recently, a copy of a current month-to-month lease is acceptable.

 Automobile Allowance and Expense Account Reimbursements — Verified with 2 years tax returns and reduced by actual expenses listed on the income tax return Schedule C.

 Education Expense Reimbursements — This type of reimbursement is not considered income.
 Only viewed as slight compensating factor.

 Self Employment Income — Lenders are very careful in reviewing self-employed borrowers.
 Two years minimum ownership is necessary because two years is considered a representative sample.
 Lenders use a 2-year average monthly income figure from the Adjusted Gross Income on the tax returns.
 A lender may also add back additional income for depreciation and one-time capital expenses.
 Self-employed borrowers often have difficulty qualifying for a mortgage due to large expense write offs.
 A good solution to this challenge used to be the No Income Verification Loan, but there are very few of these available any more given the tightened lending standards in the current economy.
 NIV loan programs can be studied in the Mortgage Program section of the library.